Welcome, LinkedIn colleagues!

-We encourage you to look around the website to see what the Lab is all about, including a number of online courses we offer.
+We encourage you to look around the website to see what the Lab is all about, including a number of online courses we offer, and let us know how we can help you.

 Strategic Doing: The Book

-If you haven’t already, we recommend reading Strategic Doing: Ten Skills for Agile Leadership, which contains critical lessons Ed’s learned throughout his career helping organizations tackle complex challenges.
+If you haven’t already, we recommend reading Strategic Doing: Ten Skills for Agile Leadership, which contains critical lessons on how to help organizations tackle complex challenges.
 The book describes a set of skills that anyone – no matter what their official title in an organization – can use to make their conversations, meetings, and teams more effective.
 It’s available as a physical book, an e-book, and in audio formats.

 Here’s what people are saying about the book: